chapter 01

 "I know that, Helene."

-"I like it that you know it.
-It makes the universe smaller."
+“I like it that you know it.
+It makes the universe a little warmer”

 I started reading the Torah again.
-It was the book that mattered most.
-A book that wasn't easy to find but my father had one.
-And he might have thought I gave up on Jesus when I started reading it and trying to see it like Jesus.
+With interest and curiosity.
+It was the book that mattered most to a Jew.
+It was also a book that wasn’t easy to find but my father had one.
+And he might have thought I gave up on Jesus when I started reading it every day.
+He didn’t suspect that I was trying to see it like Jesus.
 Learning to pick out the lie from the truth.
+Discover what was backwards and what was upside down to the life that was not in the book.

 Jesus was very wild about that bit.
-He said he was convinced that royalty, the Kings and the Priests and Lawyers were the club of ignorance and war.
-That war wasn't normal in other animals.
-And our war was against women.
+He said he was convinced that royalty, the Kings and the Priests and Lawyers were the club that propagated ignorance and war.
+That war wasn’t normal in other animals.
+And our war was very much against women.
 Against wisdom.
 Against the angel, the eternal life in the living.
 That death had no real hold on us.
-And that I was his grandmother.
+And that we had known one another in many previous carnations.

-I didn't try explaining anything to my Dad.
-And my mother had nothing on her mind but getting me hooked up with a lawyer.
+I didn’t try explaining anything to my Dad.
+And my mother had nothing on her mind but getting me hooked up with a lawyer or priest.
+They wanted to make real my worst nightmare.

 "I'm not hungry."